steevanb/gitscripts/doc/status.md

 gitstatus.sh
 ============

-gitstatus.sh allows you to execute git status on each repository under current directory.
+status.sh allows you to execute git status on each repository under current directory.

 Parameters
 ----------